 Plant taxonomy classifies stinging nettles as being in the genus, Urtica.

 Identification Help: Description of Stinging Nettles

-Failing that, Garden Organic still offers hope for organic eradication, noting, "Repeated hoeing will exhaust the rootstocks eventually," because Urtica dioica, with its shallow rhizomes, does not tolerate cultivation well.
+Failing that, Garden Organic still offers hope for organic eradication, noting, "Repeated hoeing will exhaust the rootstocks eventually," because Urtica, with its shallow rhizomes, does not tolerate cultivation well.
 They also note that constant cultivation is the way to thwart the seedlings.
 By contrast, such an approach is useless, at best, and counter-productive, at worst, in attempts to control another rhizomatous menace, Japanese knotweed.

-Where Stinging Nettles Grow
+Where Stinging Nettles Grow, Different Types

 Of stinging nettles' capacity to cause skin irritation, the Ohio Perennial and Biennial Weed Guide remarks, "Toxins thought to be involved include formic acid (also found in ants), histamine, acetylcholine and 5-hydroxytryptamine."
-A weed that often grows near stinging nettles, yellow dock, can be used as a home remedy to counteract their toxicity.
-I would describe the symptoms resulting from an encounter with stinging nettles as mainly a burning sensation just after contact, followed by an itchy rash.
+A weed that often grows near stinging nettles, yellow dock (Rumex crispus), can be used as a home remedy to counteract their toxicity.
+The symptoms resulting from an encounter with stinging nettles can be described as mainly a burning sensation just after contact, followed by an itchy rash.

 Origin of the Names

-As for the origin of the genus name for stinging nettles, Urtica, comes from the Latin root that means "burn" -- a reference to the burning skin irritation caused upon contact with the plants.
-The specific epithet, dioica, meanwhile, is from the Greek for "two houses" and refers to the fact that male and female flowers appear on separate stinging nettle plants; other so-called "dioecious" plants include winterberry shrub.
+The genus name (Urtica) comes from the Latin root that means "burn," a reference to the burning skin irritation caused upon contact with the plants.
+The species name, dioica, meanwhile, is from the Greek for "two houses" and refers to the fact that stinging nettle plants are dioecious.